solita/solita.github.com/readme.md

 ## Previewing posts

-You need Ruby and Jekyll if you want to preview your posts locally (or develop the blog).
+You need Ruby and Jekyll if you want to preview your posts locally on the blog.
+If you're fine with just previewing the Markdown, you can use a Markdown preview script, like [this one for Sublime Text](https://github.com/revolunet/sublimetext-markdown-preview).

 ### Installing Ruby